Mieszko I: Margrave Gero's war; Mieszko's homage to the Emperor

-Marriage and conversion to Catholicism
+Marriage and conversion to Christianity

-Probably in 964 Mieszko began negotiations with the Bohemian ruler Boleslav I the Cruel.
-As a result, in 965 Mieszko I married his daughter Dobrawa (also named Dobrava, Doubravka or Dąbrówka).
+Probably in 964 Mieszko began negotiations with Boleslaus I, Duke of Bohemia.
+As a result, in 965 Mieszko married his daughter Dobrawa (also named Dobrava, Doubravka or Dąbrówka).
 This political Polish-Bohemian alliance is likely to have been initiated by the Polish ruler.
 It is probable that the marriage was officially arranged in February 965.

 The next step was the baptism of Mieszko.
 There are different hypotheses concerning this event.
 Most often it is assumed that it was a political decision, intended to bring Mieszko's state closer to the Czechs and to facilitate his activities in the Polabian Slavs area.
 At the same time, the baptism decreased the likelihood of future attacks by German margraves and deprived them of the opportunity to attempt Christianization of Mieszko's lands by force.
 An additional reason could be Mieszko's desire to remove from power the influential pagan priest class, which may have been blocking his efforts to establish a more centralized rule.

 A different hypothesis is linked with the above-mentioned acceptance of the veracity of Gero's invasion of Poland.
 According to it, it was the attack of the Margrave that forced the Catholicization, which was to be an act of subordination to the Emperor, done without the mediation of the Pope.

 Still other motives were responsible according to Gallus Anonymus, who claimed that it was Dobrawa who convinced her husband to change his religion.
 Likewise chronicler Thietmar attributes Mieszko's conversion to Dobrawa's influence.
 There are no reasons to negate Dobrawa's role in Mieszko's acceptance of Roman Catholicism; however, crediting rulers' wives with positive influence over their husbands' actions was a common convention at that time.